 The days’ sales uncollected ratio divides accounts receivable by net sales and multiplies it by 365.
-It can be expressed as:
+One can express number of days sales uncollected as: –

-The result is expressed in days.
+The result expresses in days.

-Below are the Examples of days sales uncollected as follows.
+Below are the examples of days sales uncollected as follows: –

-Suppose ABC Ltd. is a US based Company.
+Suppose ABC Ltd. is a U.S.-based company.
 At the end of March 2018,

 - Accounts Receivable=$400,000.